Where is the Preschool located?

 When will the preschool begin operating?

-ETA February 2021, however we are open for tours this January 2021.
+ETA April 2021, however we are open for tours now.
 Book at preschool tour with us here.

 What will be your hours of operation?